scurrburr/controlNibber/README.md

-# thisIsVeryGood
+# Control Nibber
-My very good code.
-It can do everything.
+This is control nibber.
+He control everything.
+He very good.
+Thank you.